-The general rule is that you should signal whenever it would help another road user, including pedestrians, to understand your intentions.
-Unfortunately, too many instructors seem to be hung up on trying to find reasons not to indicate just to show how clever they are, and they lose sight of everything else.
+The general rule is that you should signal whenever it would help another road user, including cyclists and pedestrians, to understand your intentions.
+However, some instructors seem to be hung up on trying to find reasons not to indicate just to show how clever they are, and they lose sight of everything else.

-Unfortunately, many ADIs appear incapable of dealing with things which aren’t cast in stone, and strive for all-encompassing “rules” to teach to their pupils.
-As a result, some will advise their learners to always signal whenever they move off or pull up.
+Unfortunately, many ADIs appear have difficulty when dealing with things which aren’t black or white, and so create silly all-encompassing “rules” to teach to their pupils.
+This means that some will advise their learners to always signal whenever they move off or pull up.
 This is wrong, even though the examiners will nearly always let it go if the correct observations have been made and any other traffic allowed for.
 Personally, I always teach my own pupils to signal only if there is a need – it gets them checking their mirrors – although some will fall back towards signalling when it isn’t really needed as their lessons progress.
 I don’t really have a problem with that… as I say, as long as they have checked their mirrors first.

-When it comes to turning left or right at junctions, though, the confusion really takes hold.
-Neither The Essential Skills or Roadcraft state explicitly that you must signal for every junction, but neither state explicitly that you might not need to, either.
-So what many ADIs do is attempt to apply the guidance given for moving off/pulling over to turning at junctions solely on the basis that the indicators are involved.
-As a result they usually end up teaching incorrect or inappropriate things.
+When it comes to turning left or right at junctions, though, this is where the confusion really takes hold.
+Neither The Essential Skills (TES, for normal drivers) nor Roadcraft (which was written specifically for police drivers) state explicitly that you must signal for every junction, but neither do they state explicitly that you might not need to.
+Consequently, ADIs attempt to apply the guidance given for moving off/pulling over directly to turning at junctions.
+The result is that they end up teaching incorrect or inappropriate things.
 Let’s consider some examples to try and understand what should be taught.

-To start with, learners should be taught to use the MSM routine (and not the IPSGA routine mentioned in Roadcraft).
-This is where the “experts” who begin to dissect DT1 get the whole thing badly wrong.
+To start with, learners should be taught to use the MSM routine (from TES) and not the IPSGA routine (Roadcraft).

 MSM is specifically mentioned in the Highway Code several times, and it stands for “mirrors-signal-manoeuvre” (acronym collectors will also use MSPSL (mirrors-signal-position-speed-look), MSPSGL (mirrors-signal-position-speed-gear-look), MSPSLADA (mirrors-signal-position-speed-look-assess-decide-act), or any number of similar variants).
 The basic application of this is that on approaching a junction the driver should check their mirrors (M) and signal (S) in good time (though not too early), adjust their position (P) and speed (S) – which usually involves dropping into a lower gear (G) – look (L) at the junction as they get closer, assess the situation (A), make a decision about how to proceed (D), then act confidently (A) and complete the manoeuvre.

-Now, if you had such an imaginary junction which was in the middle of a vast, flat expanse of closely-cropped grassland where you could see for many hundreds of metres in all directions as you approached it, and you could therefore be completely and utterly certain that you were the only road user around, then there would be absolutely no point in giving a signal to turn left or right.
-The problem is that 99.9% of junctions are not like that at all (especially when they’re on test routes), so there is little point droning on and on about the remaining 0.1% (which are probably located in the Outer Hebrides anyway, even if they exist outside the American prairies or African savannah).
-In the real world you will have reduced visibility due to parked cars, buildings, hedges and trees, your own limitations, and so on, so there is always a significant possibility that someone is around the corner who you haven’t seen yet, and who needs to know what you are doing.
-This detail alone dictates that you should signal when turning left or right.
+Now, if you had an unlikely junction which was in the middle of a vast, flat expanse of closely-cropped grassland, where you could see for many hundreds of metres in all directions as you approached it, and you could therefore be completely and utterly certain that you were the only road user around, then there would be absolutely no point in giving a signal to turn left or right.
+The problem is that 99.9999% of junctions are not like that (especially when they’re on test routes), so there is little point droning on and on about the one dreamt of last night).

 I’ve lost count of the times one of my pupils has approached a junction or roundabout, seen that it is apparently clear while they’re a few car lengths short of the line, gone for the emerge – only for me to have to use the dual controls because someone else has suddenly turned up.
-They have made their decision too early, and it happens far too often to be able to justify teaching them to behave like smart arses just because an ADI has misunderstood Roadcraft or something.
-Quite simply, when pupils don’t signal it is far more likely that they have forgotten, not looked properly, or are just being lazy.
-The possibility that between the last time I saw them a week ago and today they have somehow acquired X-ray vision, the gift of prescience, and 30 years of driving experience along with RoSPA and IAM certificates (and the ego which goes with them) is quite a long way down the list.
-The thing about learners is just that: they’re learners.
+They have made their decision too early, and exactly the same thing can happen if you’re farting about trying not to signal when just signalling in the first place isn’t actually wrong.

 While we’re on the subject, I’ve also lost count of the times a pupil of mine has emerged somewhere without checking properly (and I have, and seen that it is safe, which is why I’ve let them do it), and when I’ve pulled them over to discuss it they’ve said: